-We investigate the empirical properties of the IPDL model using Monte Carlo experiments.
-The IPDL model performs well in approximating the substitution patterns generated by the PDL model and the RCL model with independent normal random coefficients on dummies for groups.
+patterns generated by the PDL model and the RCL model with independent normal random coefficients on dummies for groups defined by market segmentation.
 Furthermore, even without complementarity in demand, the IPDL model allows substitution patterns that the RCL model cannot replicate.
 We also find that the IPDL model outperforms the RCL model in approximating the substitution patterns generated by the PDL model.
-While there is a concern that the IPDL model may generate complementarity when there is none in the data, we do not observe this in our experiments.
+While there is a concern that the IPDL model may generate complementarity in demand when there is none in the data, we do not observe this in our experiments.

-We then analyze the empirical performance of the IPDL model using a wellknown dataset on the ready-to-eat cereals market, which exhibits segmentation according to the brand name of the cereals and the market segment they belong to.
-We estimate the corresponding IPDL model and compare to the RCL model with independent normal random coefficients on dummies for groups.
+We then analyze the empirical performance of the IPDL model using a well-known dataset on the ready-to-eat cereals market, which exhibits segmentation according to the brand of the cereals and the market segment they belong to.
+We estimate the corresponding IPDL model and compare to the RCL model with independent normal random coefficients on dummies for groups defined by segmentation.
 We estimate two specifications of both models: one with many markets and another with many products.
-In both specifications, the IPDL model provides a better fit to the data than the RCL model.
+In both specifications, the IPDL model provides a better out-of-sample fit to the data than the RCL model.
 Moreover, in both specifications, the IPDL model generates significantly higher substitution between cereals than the RCL model.
-The IPDL model implies markups in line with the literature (Nevo, 2001; Michel et al., 2022), while the RCL model, in the specification with many products, implies significantly lower markups.
+The IPDL model implies markups in line with the literature (Nevo, 2001; Michel et al., 2023), while the RCL model implies significantly higher markups.

 The Monte Carlo experiments and the empirical application suggest that the IPDL model is particularly useful in describing markets that exhibit segmentation.
-This is the case of many markets: the beers market is segmented by brand and style (e.g., IPA, Lager, etc.), the cars market by brand and market segment (e.g., compact, luxury), the ready-to-eat cereals market by brand and market segment (e.g., kids, adults).
-Often market segmentation proxies for other (continuous) product characteristics, including prices: lager beers have lower alcohol content than IPA beers; luxury cars are less fuel efficient, larger, and more expensive than compact cars; cereals for kids are more sugary than cereals for adults.
-In these cases, the IPDL model can generate substitution patterns determined, at least indirectly, by these continuous characteristics.
+This is the case of many markets: the beers market is segmented by brand and style (e.g., IPA, lager, etc.), the cars market by brand and market segment (e.g., compact, luxury), the ready-to-eat cereals market by brand and market segment (e.g., kids, adults).
+Often, market segmentation proxies for other (continuous) product characteristics, including prices: lager beers have lower alcohol content than IPA beers; luxury cars are less fuel efficient, larger, and more expensive than compact cars; cereals for kids are more sugary than cereals for adults.
+In these cases, the IPDL model can generate substitution patterns determined, at least indirectly, by these (continuous) characteristics.
 When there is no obvious market segmentation, it is still possible to use a clustering algorithm to define groups for the IPDL model.

 Other approaches exist for estimating demand in differentiated products markets based on market-level data (e.g., Barnett and Serletis, 2008; Nevo, 2011; Gandhi and Nevo, 2021).
 The flexible functional form approach (e.g., the AIDS model of Deaton and Muellbauer, 1980) provides rich substitution patterns, including complementarity in demand, and has been successfully applied to many economic questions.
 However, in this approach, the unobservables enter in a very restrictive way, there are many parameters to estimate, and the introduction of new products cannot be addressed.
-Other authors propose semi- or non-parametric demand models (e.g., Pinkse and Slade, 2004; Haag et al., 2009; Blundell et al., 2012; Compiani, 2022) or the use a more flexible specification of the distribution of the random coefficients in the RCL model (e.g., Lu et al., 2022; Wang, 2022).
+Other authors propose semi- or non-parametric demand models (e.g., Pinkse and Slade, 2004; Haag et al., 2009; Blundell et al., 2012; Compiani, 2022) or the use of a more flexible specification of the distribution of the random coefficients in the RCL model (e.g., Lu et al., 2022; Wang, 2023).
 Closest to our paper is Compiani (2022), who non-parametrically estimates inverse market share functions for differentiated products based on market-level data.
-His approach provides rich substitution patterns but faces the curse of dimensionality that restricts its use to small choice sets.
+His approach provides rich substitution patterns but faces the curse of dimensionality that restricts its use to relatively small choice sets.
 By contrast, the IPDL model can handle very large choice sets.